 I need a little more information.
 Do you have any idea how old the kitten is, and how long have you been feeding it?
 Is it a male or a female?
 If it's at least 16 weeks old and female, then there's a chance it's in heat.
 This would explain the meowing and extra affection.
 Having her spayed once it's over would solve that problem.

 If we're talking about a much younger kitten, then the above info wouldn't apply.
 This kitten was abandoned, and this can cause psychological trauma.
 The meowing could be an attempt to locate the mother cat and any siblings it might have had.
 Rubbing against your feet would be natural, but if it's constant, then that's another sign this kitten is desperately seeking the kind of close socialization it would have had with it's feline family.

 You're going to have to decide just how dedicated you are to nursing this kitten along.
 It will need plenty of affection and cuddle time from you.
-If it is extremely young and you are bottle feeding it, you will also need to wipe it's rectum and genitals with a warm wet cloth to help it potty.
+If it is extremely young and you are bottle feeding it, you will also need to wipe it's rectum and genitals with a warm wet cloth to help it eliminate.